Find The Best Safest Convertible Car Seat For 2017

 How to Clean a Car Seat?

 It is important to keep your child’s car seat clean and sanitary.
 This is for safety reasons, but it is also because car seats that have food or other stains on them can begin to smell and become unsanitary.
 You don’t want to have to smell that in your care while you drive, and you don’t want your child to be sitting in filth either.
+Everything in the back of the car such as toys should be cleaned and sanitized often to avoid exposing your kid to possible bacteria.

 To clean a car seat, first remove the straps.
 These can be washed in the washing machine along with the seat cover.
 To remove the seat cover, you will need to take off the strap hole prongs.
 There are usually four or more of these, and you may need a pair of pliers to get them out.
 Once they’re off, you should be able to pull the cloth seat cover off and throw it in the washing machine.